 The following table summarizes selected financial data for Treasury Metals for each of the last eight quarters.
-The information set forth below should be read in conjunction with the December 31, 2012, financial statements and the related notes thereto, prepared by management in accordance with International Financial Reporting Standards.
+The information set forth below should be read in conjunction with the March 31, 2013, interim condensed financial statements and the related notes thereto, prepared by management in accordance with International Financial

+Reporting Standards.
 Detailed explanations of quarterly variances are included in each quarterly MD&A filed on SEDAR.